MiSTer-devel/Template_MiSTer/Readme.md

 ## General description
 This core contains the latest version of framework and will be updated when framework is updated.
 There will be no releases.
 This core is only for developers.
 Besides the framework, core demonstrates the basic usage.
 New or ported cores should use it as a template.

-It's highly recommended to follow the notes to keep it standartized for easier maintanance and collaboration with other developers.
+It's highly recommended to follow the notes to keep it standardized for easier maintenance and collaboration with other developers.

 ## Source structure